 Misspells Patrasche’s name and claims the story is set in Brugges as opposed to Antwerp.
 Extra painful because The Anime Encyclopedia mocks a later adaptation of the story for getting the location wrong.

 This entry bundles the whole of Dragon Ball and Dragon Ball Z into one, making several mistakes throughout.
 It freely mixes Japanese, official English translations, romanized translations, and Chinese together, until none of it makes sense anymore.
 The synopsis also states that Goku is killed by Raditz and reincarnated as a Super Saiyan, but this is entirely incorrect.
 Goku doesn’t reincarnate, he is simply brought back to life. he also remains his regular self, albeit slightly powered-up.
-He doesn’t become a Super Saiyan until late in the Namek arc, dozens of episodes after his reincarnation.
+He doesn’t become a Super Saiyan until late in the Namek arc, dozens of episodes after being revived.

 Dream Hunter REM

 I can’t entirely verify this, but I find the encyclopedia’s claim that Rem has insomnia to be highly dubious.
 I only found 1 review that used the same description for her, but this is absurd considering her superpower is that she can fall asleep and enter people’s dreams at will.
 The Japanese wiki does mention that she can’t have dreams of her own, but that isn’t insomnia.
 I am open to being proven wrong on this account.